yang217/learn-anything/client/languages/en/about.md

 # Keep the project going
-This project is built by the community, for the community and in our goals to make the most efficient paths and the best user experience possible in exploring the mind maps and finding the resources you need, we can only rely on donations made by our users to sustain this project.
+This project is built by the community, for the community and in our goals to make the most efficient paths and the best user experience possible in exploring the maps and finding the resources you need, we can only rely on donations made by our users to sustain this project.

 There are **no advertisements** and **no sponsored content** as that would be against